- Fort Mose Historic State Park

 - St. Augustine: Learning outside the classroom.

-- St. Augustine Shopping: Unique Boutiques & Gifts
+- St. Augustine Shopping: Unique Boutiques and Gifts

 - 4th of July Weekend in St. Augustine